 The following video by Ph.D. student-turned-filmmaker Tyler Hulett titled “Dawn of Fire” shows a time-lapse video of the slow-moving lava flows of the Kilauea volcano.
 This gives a good representation of what you might see when hiking to the lava:

 This is one of our favorite videos to watch and get lost in the lava landscapes of the Kilauea volcano.
-Even after many dozens of repeats we keep being enchanted and mesmerized.
-Give the video quick watch while you read more about lava in our guide!
+Even after dozens of repeats we remain enchanted and mesmerized.
+Give the video a quick watch while you read more in our guide!

 Guided Lava Tours

-Guided lava tours offer know-how, equipment (lights!) and access to restricted terrains when needed.
-Their guides are trained professionals that know the terrain intimately.
+Guided lava tours offer know-how, equipment, and access to restricted terrains where needed.
+Their guides are trained professionals that know the area intimately.
 The added value of using a lava tour guide is of course safety, but also getting to know the extremely interesting background information they can provide about the eruption, and, of course, the peace of mind of making a safe trek without getting lost.

 These tours can last between 1 hour and half a day depending on how far away the lava is.
-The hike almost always takes you over (very) uneven terrain so make sure to have an honest conversation with the guides beforehand to make sure you are physically able to complete the hike.
+The hike almost always takes you over very uneven terrain it is important to have an honest conversation with the guides beforehand to make sure you are physically able to complete the hike.

 A list of outfitters that organize hikes to the lava can be found on the price comparison website hawaiiactivities1.
-These hiking tours are sometimes combined with other activities so make sure to thoroughly read the descriptions.
-Booking a lava hike tour far in advance is risky because at the time of your visit the lava might have stopped flowing.
-We recommend to always read the cancellation conditions and, if they are strict, not to book these tours more than one or two weeks in advance.
+These hiking tours are sometimes combined with other activities so make sure to thoroughly read the descriptions before booking.
+Booking a lava hike tour far in advance is risky because at the time of your visit the lava may have stopped flowing.
+We strongly recommend to that you carefully review the cancellation conditions and, if they are strict, not to book these tours more than a few weeks in advance.

-Another option for guided hikes where you can learn about volcanoes are tours that explore the Hawaii Volcanoes National Park.
+Another option for guided hikes can be found within the Hawaii Volcanoes National Park.
 One such example is the “Volcano Unveiled” tour by Hawaii Forest & Trail.

 No lava on the surface?
 No worries!

-Even when there is no lava flowing on the surface you can still engage in extremely interesting activities to learn our lava and the cultural and natural history of the volcanoes of Hawai’i.
-After all, the Big Island is 100% created by volcanic eruptions, and you don’t need to see red-hot lava to be amazed by all the remnants of creation of the Hawaiian islands!
+Even when there are no surface flows, you can still engage in extremely interesting activities to learn about lava and the cultural and natural history of the volcanoes of Hawai’i.
+After all, the Big Island is 100% created by volcanic eruptions, and you don’t need to see red-hot lava to be amazed by all the remnants of its creation!

-A visit to the Hawaii Volcanoes National Park and / or one of the many lava tubes on our island are a good start for this.
+A visit to the Hawaii Volcanoes National Park and/or one of the many lava tubes on our island are good places to start.

-You can also pick a guided tour.
+Another option is a guided tour.
 The advantage of these tours is that their guides are expertly trained and provide a wealth of volcano-related information.
-Volcano related tours generally take you on interesting hikes in the park, show you private lava tubes, and take you to stunning places that are very difficult to find without a good guide.
+Volcano-related tours generally take you on fascinating hikes through the park, private lava tubes, and many other stunning places that are difficult to find or reach without a guide.

-We list some very well-respected tour operators that offers these tours in our volcano tour section.
+We list some very well-respected tour operators that offers these tours in our volcano tours section.

-Lava boat tours without limited entry approval from the US Coast Guard have to keep a distance of 300 meters (984 feet) from the ocean entry point outside the safety zone (source).
-Under special circumstances tour operators can get granted permission into the lava safety zone and approach closer.
-All four lava boat tour providers listed below have received such permission and will be able to take you in close.
+Lava boat tours without limited entry approval from the US Coast Guard must keep a distance of 300 meters (984 feet) from the ocean entry point, and outside the safety zone (source).
+Under special circumstances tour operators are granted permission into the lava safety zone and can get closer to the point of ocean entry.
+All four lava boat tour providers listed below have received such permission.

 Because of ongoing changes in regulation of lava boat tours we always recommend that you inquire about cancellation policies and refunds when booking a lava ocean tour.
 If the lava is flowing you can find lava boat tours at the following websites: